AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/ess-dashboards.md

 When you share a dashboard, you can assign permissions across your organization OR on an individual basis, meaning you get to decide who can view and edit your reports.

-**Note**: Read Only users only have access to dashboards that are directly shared with them - they aren't able to search for and add dashboards on their own.
-Don't forget to keep them in the loop!
+**Note**: Read Only users only have access to dashboards that are directly shared with them - they are not able to search for and add dashboards on their own. do not forget to keep them in the loop!

 #### Accessing shared dashboards {#accessshared}